yumpkin/Captain-Mich/README.md

 ### New features

 I first and foremost try to fix broken buggy codes, then make the game feature complete compared to the vanilla jupyter notebook edition and except for very specific things these should be prioritized.

-We can talk to us via Matrix and/or Discord, see links at the top of this page. for new Ideas regarding this small one, or other large projects.

 ## License
 licensed MIT